ingobecker/shukudai/README.md

 # Shukudai

 Shukudai it a tool for practicing japanese hiragana handwriting.
-It can generate an unlimitednumber of randomized PDF worksheets.
-Using the seed found on each worksheet it can be regenerated.
+It can generate two different types of PDF worksheets at the moment.

 ## Kanji-Hiragana-Sheets

-This type of sheet is currently the only supported one.
-It generates 12 kanjis, each with it's corresponding romaji-style pronounciation and meaning.
-Below each pronounciation are vertical boxes which can be filled with the corresponding hiragana.
+This type of sheet consists of 12 kanjis, each with it's corresponding romaji-style pronounciation and meaning.
+Below each pronounciation there are vertical boxes which can be filled with the corresponding hiragana.
 The sheets look like this:

 ![Kanji-Hiragana-Sheet PDF](misc/kanji_hira_sheet_poster.png?raw=true)